Fritz Möller: Climate modeling

 In 1963, he published a paper in the Journal of Geophysical Research which purported to disprove Gilbert Plass's influential 1953 article on the warming influence of industrial carbon dioxide.
-Although his model of carbon dioxide-water vapor feedback had fundamental mathematical flaws, it became widely cited in public reports which questioned the urgency of global warming.
+Although his model of carbon dioxide-water vapor feedback produced inconsistent results because it ignored certain physical processes such as atmospheric convection, he encouraged other researchers (notably Manabe and Wetherald in 1967) to develop more reliable climate models.